solilius/confessbook/README.md

 ### Archive
 `http://your-app.domain` + `/manager` + `/archive`
-Here you can view all the archived confessions, and restore them or completely delete them (from Faebook too) you can see when they were created and posted/deleted and by who. there is a toggle on the top left to filter only the none-posted confession.
+Here you can view all the archived confessions, and restore them or completely delete them ( from Facebook too ) you can see when they were created and posted/deleted and by who. there is a toggle on the top left to filter only the none-posted confession.